Level114/level114-subnet/docs/running_validator.md

 ❌ Error in validation cycle: [details]
 ⚠️ Using basic fallback validation
-⚠️ Collector returned no reports for server ...; downgrading score to 0
+⚠️ Collector returned no reports for server ...; downgrading score to 0 ⚠️ Collector reports for server ... are older than 6h; downgrading score to 0
 ```

 ## 🧠 Data Handling